The 'Missing Middle': how to grow smart and save the planet.

-THE JADE DISTRICT
+THE JADE PROJECT

-In 2015, FFF developed an ambitious vision centered around 'Missing Middle' residential and commercial infill of existing sites within the Jade District in Portland, Oregon.
+In 2015, FFF developed an ambitious vision entered around 'Missing Middle' residential and commercial infill of existing sites within the Jade District in Portland, Oregon.
 The Jade District is the new home of Portland's Chinatown.

 The plan illustrates how existing residential zones can become denser while enhancing the aesthetic character of the existing neighborhoods.
 The illustration also shows how the primarily auto-dependent uses along 82nd Ave. might look with even greater levels of density of smaller scale mixed-use buildings along what will eventually become a transit corridor.

 In 2016, FFF participated in the 'Missing Middle Design Competition' in Detroit, MI.
 Inspired by the local building stock of early 20th Century apartment and industrial buildings, the half-block is designed as a model for infill housing that gracefully edges the street to enhance the quality of the public realm.